Towing is Done for Anyone

 Can I contest a towing fee or dispute a tow in North Carolina?

-Are there specific regulations for towing companies operating in North Carolina?
+Are towing companies regulated in North Carolina?